zkry/solar-viz.el/README.md

 Put the `solar-viz.el` and `solar-viz-map.el` into your loadpath and call `(require 'solar-viz)`.

+# Setup

+The commands will run based off of the variables `calendar-latitude`, `calendar-longitude`, and `calendar-time-zone`.
+Customizing these variables will change how the visualizations are initially drawn.
+Some visualizations (the `solar-viz-daylight` for now) allow you to temporarily change these via an in-mode command.

 # Commands

 - `solar-viz-daylight` : Shows a line indicating brightness of the sky with hours on the x-axis and day on the y-axis.
 Commands: